A2Amir/Explainability-in-Machine-Learning-Models-for-Credit-approval/README.md

 <p align = "center"><img src='./Model A/images/SHOP_Summary_plot.png'  width="500" height="250"></p>
 <p align = "center"> Figure 5: SHAP Summary Plot (Model A) </p>

-To Summarize what I explored:
+To Summarize what I have explored:

 * <b>The SVM</b> is a type of Non-linear SVMs.